aboutcode-org/aboutcode-toolkit/USAGE.rst

 ::

-    -f, --format [json|csv]     Set OUTPUT file format.  [default: csv] --show-all                  Show all the errors and warning --validate-about-resource   Validate the existence of the about resource.
+    -f, --format [json|csv]     Set OUTPUT file format.  [default: csv] --mapping                   Use file mapping.config to collect the defined not supported fields in ABOUT files.
+    --show-all                  Show all the errors and warning --validate-about-resource   Validate the existence of the about resource.
     -q, --quiet                 Do not print any error/warning.